pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

 |          |                                   |          |
 |          |                                   |          |
 +----------+                                   +----------+
-         Figure 5:  SCIM  Flow and Orchestrator roles maps
+         Figure 6: SCIM action for Client Active Dynamic Query
 ~~~~~~~~

-1. The SCIM Client will do an HTTP GET to obtain a delta list of RO (Resource Object) and its RA (Resource Attributes), since the previous SCIM action.
+   1. The SCIM client will perform an HTTP GET to obtain a delta list of Resource Objects (RO) and their Resource Attributes (RA) since the previous SCIM action.
-2. The SCIM Service Provider will return the delta list of RO and its RA with additional metadata information to allow for audit.
+   2. The SCIM Service Provider will return the delta list of RO and their RA along with additional metadata information for auditing purposes.

 #### Domain Replication Mode
-This is a action just for triggers that are events, for this mode there is an administrative relationship spanning multiple operational domains, data shared in Events typically uses the full mode variation of change events including the data payload attribute.
-This eliminates the need for a call back to retrieve additional data.
+ This is an action specifically for triggers that are events.
+In this mode, there is an administrative relationship spanning multiple operational domains.
+Data shared in events typically uses the full mode variation of change events, including the data payload attribute.
+This eliminates the need for a callback to retrieve additional data.
-"Domain Based Replication" events (DBR) is to synchronize resource changes between SCIM service providers in a common administrative domain.
+ "Domain-Based Replication" events (DBR) are used to synchronize resource changes between SCIM service providers within a common administrative domain.

 ~~~~~~~~
 +--------+                +---------------+                 +---------+